 A gastronomic adventure of plateful proportions, Medininkai Restaurant is the perfect place to fill up after a whole day of exploring.
 Medininkai serves traditional Lithuanian cuisine and is famous for its massive meat plates, mushroom soup, superb cheese platters, and other European specialities.

 - Address: 8 Aušros Vartų gatvė, Vilnius, Vilniaus apskritis, 1304, Lithuania

 - Opening Hours: Monday – Saturday: 11AM – 12AM Sunday: 11AM – 11PM

 - Cuisine: Traditional Lithuanian cuisine

-Perfect for vegan travelers, GYVAS baras, Lithuania’s first vegan restuarant offers an extensive menu of plant-based, meat-free, and even gluten-free dishes, with a choice selection of beer and cider to boot!
-Their burgers of constantly changing flavors are a hit for both tourists and locals.
+Perfect for vegan travellers, GYVAS baras, Lithuania’s first vegan restaurant offers an extensive menu of plant-based, meat-free, and even gluten-free dishes, with a choice selection of beer and cider to boot!
+Their burgers of constantly changing flavours are a hit for both tourists and locals.

 - Address: Traku 11 (Old Town), Vilnius, Lithuania

 BEST BARS IN VILNIUS – NIGHTLIFE IN VILNIUS

 If you want a taste of nightlife in Vilnius, I have a few suggestions for you to try.
 From a regular sports bar where you can relax and watch some sports or meet locals to all-night party clubs for dancing and go crazy.